stevecj/map_with_indifferent_access/README.md

 As of this writing, in order to have HashWithIndifferentAccess work as expected, it is necessary to load pretty much all of ActiveSupport, which modifies the behavior of other classes in ways that you might or might not want.
-MapWithIndifferentAccess does not do that.
+MapWithIndifferentAccess does not currently alter any of the standard Ruby classes, but might make some very careful changes to those in future versions.

-Similarly to HashWithIndifferentAccess, MapWithIndifferentAccess replaces Hash objects given as values with instances of MapWithIndifferentAccess.
-Since MapWithIndifferentAccess wraps the given hash rather than holding a copy of its data, it has fewer unexpected behaviors.
+When a Hash-type object is added as a value into a HashWithIndifferentAccess, it is converted into a new HashWithIndifferentAccess that is entirely independent of the provided object.
+When reading a Hash-type object from a MapWithIndifferentAccess, on the other hand, it is wrapped in a MapWithIndifferentAccess that remains consistent with the originally provided object.

 Code: